-New York Common Pantry is New York City’s largest single-site community based food pantry.
-Since opening in 1980 as a small
+New York Common Pantry is one of New York City's largest single-site community based food pantries.
+Since opening in 1980 as a

-services to more than 25,000 individuals.
-The Common Pantry has undertaken a multitude of new initiatives that help make a difference in the lives
+Common Pantry, we have undertaken a multitude of new initiatives that help make a difference in the lives of our clients.

-of our clients.
-While the programs have expanded and changed over the past 30 years, our mission to reduce hunger and promote dignity
+While the programs have expanded and changed over the past 30 years, our mission to reduce hunger and promote dignity and self-sufficiency

 community's needs has defined its unique standing among other food programs in New York City.